godotengine/godot-docs/tutorials/vr/vr_starter_tutorial/vr_starter_tutorial_part_one.rst

           - The audio used are from several different sources, all downloaded from the Sonniss #GameAudioGDC Bundle (`License PDF <https://sonniss.com/gdc-bundle-license/>`_)
           - - The folders where the audio files are stored have the same name as folders in the Sonniss audio bundle.

           - The OpenVR addon was created by `Bastiaan Olij <https://github.com/BastiaanOlij>`_ and is released under the MIT license.
-It can be found both on the `Godot Asset Library <https://godotengine.org/asset-library/asset/150>`_ and on `GitHub <https://github.com/GodotVR/godot-openvr-asset>`_.
+It can be found both on the `Godot Asset Library <https://godotengine.org/asset-library/asset/150>`_ and on `GitHub <https://github.com/GodotVR/godot-openvr-asset>`_. *3rd party code and libraries used in the OpenVR addon may be under a different license.*

           - The initial project, 3D models, and scripts were created by `TwistedTwigleg <https://github.com/TwistedTwigleg>`_ and is released under the MIT license.